stratomercata/stratomercata-website/source/_people/ariya-amarjargal.md

 social:
   github: https://github.com/aariya50
   linkedin: https://linkedin.com/in/ariya-amarjargal
-description: Software Engineer at STRATO Mercata, developing innovative blockchain solutions and building secure infrastructure for digital asset finance.
+description: Developing innovative blockchain solutions and building secure infrastructure for digital asset finance.
 ---

 Ariya Amarjargal is a Software Engineer at [STRATO Mercata](https://stratomercata.com), contributing technical expertise to the development of the platform.